-- Tags: These tags will be applied to the sandbox and its assets on the cloud it is deployed to, in order to allow better administration, budgeting and monitoring.
+- Tags: These tags will be applied to the sandbox and its assets on the cloud it is deployed to, in order to allow better administration, budgeting, and monitoring.
 In addition to the tags specified in this section, Colony will automatically tag all sandbox resources with information on the user, the space name and the blueprint name.
 Custom blueprint tags are not applied to Terraform services - see The Service YAML File (Modeling Cloud Services with Terraform) for details.

 clouds: - aws: eu-west-1

-The artifact definition consists of the application name, and optionally a default value which indicates the path to the artifact file.
+The artifact definition consists of the application name and optionally a default value that indicates the path to the artifact file.

-To learn all about working defining your blueprint artifacts, see Adding Artifacts to your Blueprint.
+To learn all about working to define your blueprint artifacts, see Adding Artifacts to your Blueprint.

 applications: - acme_web_server - acme_database

-Any application item listed under this section directly maps to a folder of the same name which has to exist in the /applications folder of your repository.
-In the above example, the space repository must at least contain the following structure for the blueprint to be valid:
+Any application item listed under this section directly maps to a folder of the same name which must exist in the /applications folder of your repository.
+For the blueprint to be valid, for example, the space repository must contain at least the following structure:

-- instances and target: CloudShell Colony allows you to deploy an application to multiple compute instances (by adding the 'instances' property) or configure all applications to run on the same instance (by naming that target instance and making sure the applications are pointing at the same named instance).
+- instances and target: CloudShell Colony allows you to deploy an application to multiple compute instances (you can add the 'instances' property) or configure all applications to run on the same instance (done by naming that target instance and assuring the applications point to the same-named instance).